Coveo for Salesforce FAQ

 Since your data is kept in your Salesforce organization, only the metadata is transferred to the Coveo Index, at the field and record levels.
 All source links redirect to the Source System record, which is Salesforce in this case.
 The Coveo Index only retrieves and embeds the Salesforce security model (profiles, permission sets, sharing rules, and field level security) for each record.

 When the Salesforce security model changes, the new security model is also replaced in the Coveo Index at the next source refresh, rescan, or rebuild.
 Coveo captures the existing Source System security model when indexing instead of replicating or creating another model version.
-This means that users can only search and find the Salesforce content or data that they are allowed to access according to their configured Salesforce permission models (see Refresh VS Rescan VS Rebuild).
+This means that users can only search and find the Salesforce content or data that they’re allowed to access according to their configured Salesforce permission models (see Refresh VS Rescan VS Rebuild).

-Who uses the Modify All Data Permission?
+Who uses the Modify Metadata Through Metadata API Functions Permission?

-Why is the Coveo Index using the Meta-retrieve operation on non-indexed objects?
+Why Is the Coveo Index Using the Meta-Retrieve Operation on Non-Indexed Objects?

 The Salesforce Connector makes a series of